John Daly's ProStroke Golf

 John Daly's ProStroke Golf is a 2010 sports video game developed by Gusto Games and published by O-Games.
 It is a spiritual successor to ProStroke Golf: World Tour 2007.
-It features golfer John Daly, and was released for the PlayStation 3 (PS3), Xbox 360, and Microsoft Windows.
+It features golfer John Daly, and was released for Microsoft Windows, PlayStation 3, and Xbox 360.
 The PS3 version is the first golf game to have immediate compatibility with the PlayStation Move controller; Tiger Woods PGA Tour 11, released earlier in 2010, became compatible after its debut with the use of a patch.
-John Daly's ProStroke Golf received "mixed or average" reviews according to Metacritic.
+The Xbox 360 version was supposed to be released in North America on October 19, 2010, but was ultimately canceled.
+John Daly's ProStroke Golf received "mixed" reviews according to Metacritic.

 Gameplay

 John Daly's ProStroke Golf has 12 courses from around the world, including the Brabazon at the Belfry, Harpers Lake, The Shire, and Dale Hill.
 It features three game modes, including Career mode, in which the player takes on golfer John Daly in a competition across each course, seeking to perform certain golf moves such as longest drive.
 The player must finish these challenges to unlock tournaments at each course.
 Other modes include Quick Game and an online multiplayer option.
 The game also includes golf commentary from Sam Torrance and Peter Kessler.

 The game features the return of the first-person ProStroke mode, previously used in ProStroke Golf: World Tour 2007.
 John Daly's ProStroke Golf is compatible with the PlayStation Move motion controller, with the player using it as if it were a golf club.
 The game can be played in its entirety using only the Move, but is also compatible with the standard PlayStation 3 controller.